kalebvandersys/CS408-M5.2-Lab/README.md

-# web-dev-starter
+# Accessibility

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This project was introducing accessibility features and allowed me to practice good accessibility practices during website design.

 ## Development

 It is recommended to use the VSCode Live Server extension to run the project locally.
-This will allow you to see changes in real-time as you make them.
 There is no need to run a build process or refresh the page manually.
 Additionally, you do not need to setup a local server to run the project.
+Please run the live preview, then copy the link and put it in your browser.
+(After installing the extension, click the name of the project at the top of VSCode, click show and run commands, then type and select "Live Preview:Start Server".)

 ## Testing